pilsnerfrajz/disco/README.md

 After capturing the replies, the packets are parsed manually and the TCP flags are inspected.
 If a SYN-ACK is received, the port is marked as open.
 When using a VPN, the SYN-ACKs are sometimes not captured, but instead an ACK reply after disco closes the connection with a RST flag.
 This seems to come from the VPN infrastructure and should never arrive unless the target port is open as seen in the illustration above.

 A total of three attempts will be made for each port, unless it has already been detected as open.
 Any port that does not send a reply back will be seen as filtered.
-This does not say anything about the state of the port and could be due to network issues or firewall blocking.
+However, this does not say anything about the state of the port and could be due to network issues or firewall blocking.